CSML-by-Clevy/recipe-finder/README.md

 # recipe-finder
-Demo Chatbot that find recipes in several languages using Deepl
+Demo Chatbot that find recipes in several languages using Amazon Translate